bantoinese83/memory-cards-game/README.md

 # Memory Cards Game

-A simple memory cards game built with Flask, JavaScript, HTML, and CSS.
-The game allows players to match pairs of cards and keeps track of scores, moves, and best records.
+Memory Cards Game is a web-based card matching game built with Flask, JavaScript, and CSS.
+The game features multiple themes, difficulty levels, score tracking, timer, hint, and restart options.
+It also includes a two-player mode with alternating turns.
+The game is designed to test your memory and concentration skills while providing an enjoyable and interactive experience.

 ## Features